-Clomid 50mg Tablets 50mg Tablets 50mg Tablets should not be given in the presence of an ovarian cyst, except polycystic ovary, since further enlargement of the cyst may occur.
+Ovarian cyst: Clomid should not be given in the presence of an ovarian cyst, except polycystic ovary, since further enlargement of the cyst may occur.
 Patients should be evaluated for the presence of ovarian cyst prior to each course of treatment.

-: Ovarian Hyperstimulation Syndrome (OHSS) has been reported in patients receiving Clomid 50mg Tablets therapy for ovulation induction.
-In some cases, OHSS occurred following the cyclic use of Clomid 50mg Tablets therapy or when Clomid 50mg Tablets was used in combination with gonadotropins.
-The following symptoms have been reported in association with this syndrome during Clomid 50mg Tablets therapy: pericardial effusion, anasarca, hydrothorax, acute abdomen, renal failure, pulmonary oedema, ovarian haemorrhage, deep venous thrombosis, torsion of the ovary and acute respiratory distress.
+Ovarian Hyperstimulation Syndrome (OHSS) has been reported in patients receiving Clomid therapy for ovulation induction.
+In some cases, OHSS occurred following the cyclic use of Clomid therapy or when Clomid was used in combination with gonadotropins.
+The following symptoms have been reported in association with this syndrome during Clomid therapy: pericardial effusion, anasarca, hydrothorax, acute abdomen, renal failure, pulmonary oedema, ovarian haemorrhage, deep venous thrombosis, torsion of the ovary and acute respiratory distress.
 If conception results, rapid progression to the severe form of the syndrome may occur.

-To minimise the hazard of the abnormal ovarian enlargement associated with Clomid 50mg Tablets therapy, the lowest dose consistent with expectation of good results should be used.
-The patient should be instructed to inform the physician of any abdominal or pelvic pain, weight gain, discomfort or distension after taking Clomid 50mg Tablets.
-Maximal enlargement of the ovary may not occur until several days after discontinuation of the course of Clomid 50mg Tablets.
-Some patients with polycystic ovary syndrome who are unusually sensitive to gonadotropin may have an exaggerated response to usual doses of Clomid 50mg Tablets.
+To minimise the hazard of the abnormal ovarian enlargement associated with Clomid therapy, the lowest dose consistent with expectation of good results should be used.
+The patient should be instructed to inform the physician of any abdominal or pelvic pain, weight gain, discomfort or distension after taking Clomid.
+Maximal enlargement of the ovary may not occur until several days after discontinuation of the course of Clomid.
+Some patients with polycystic ovary syndrome who are unusually sensitive to gonadotropin may have an exaggerated response to usual doses of Clomid.

-Patients should be advised that blurring or other visual symptoms such as spots or flashes (scintillating scotomata) may occasionally occur during or shortly after therapy with Clomid 50mg Tablets.
-These visual disturbances are usually reversible; however, cases of prolonged visual disturbance have been reported including after Clomid 50mg Tablet discontinuation.
+Patients should be advised that blurring or other visual symptoms such as spots or flashes (scintillating scotomata) may occasionally occur during or shortly after therapy with Clomid.
+These visual disturbances are usually reversible; however, cases of prolonged visual disturbance have been reported including after Clomid discontinuation.
 The visual disturbances may be irreversible especially with increased dosage or duration of therapy.
 The significance of these visual symptoms is not understood.
-If the patient has any visual symptoms, treatment should be discontinued and ophthalmologic evaluation performed.
+If the patient has any visual symptoms, treatment should be discontinued, and ophthalmologic evaluation performed.

 Patients should be warned that visual symptoms may render such activities as driving a car or operating machinery more hazardous than usual, particularly under conditions of variable lighting.

-The overall incidence of reported birth anomalies from pregnancies associated with maternal Clomid 50mg Tablets ingestion (before or after conception) during the investigational studies was within the range of that reported in the published references for the general population.
-Among the birth anomalies spontaneously reported in the published literature as individual cases, the proportion of neural tube defects has been high among pregnancies associated with ovulation induced by Clomid 50mg Tablets, but this has not been supported by data from population based studies.
+The overall incidence of reported birth anomalies from pregnancies associated with maternal Clomid ingestion (before or after conception) during the investigational studies was within the range of that reported in the published references for the general population.
+Among the birth anomalies spontaneously reported in the published literature as individual cases, the proportion of neural tube defects has been high among pregnancies associated with ovulation induced by Clomid, but this has not been supported by data from population-based studies.

-The physician should explain so that the patient understands the assumed risk of any pregnancy whether the ovulation was induced with the aid of Clomid 50mg Tablets or occurred naturally.
+The physician should explain so that the patient understands the assumed risk of any pregnancy whether the ovulation was induced with the aid of Clomid or occurred naturally.

-Population based reports have been published on possible elevation of risk of Down's Syndrome in ovulation induction cases and of increase in trisomy defects among spontaneously aborted foetuses from subfertile women receiving ovulation inducing drugs (no women with Clomid 50mg Tablets alone and without additional inducing drug).
+Population based reports have been published on possible elevation of risk of Down's Syndrome in ovulation induction cases and of increase in trisomy defects among spontaneously aborted fetuses from sub-fertile women receiving ovulation inducing drugs (no women with Clomid alone and without additional inducing drug).
 However, as yet, the reported observations are too few to confirm or not confirm the presence of an increased risk that would justify amniocentesis other than for the usual indications because of age and family history.

-The experience from patients of all diagnosis during clinical investigation of Clomid 50mg Tablets shows a pregnancy (single and multiple) wastage or foetal loss rate of 21.4% (abortion rate of 19.0%), ectopic pregnancies, 1.18%, hydatidiform mole, 0.17%, foetus papyraceous, 0.04% and of pregnancies with one or more stillbirths, 1.01%.
+The experience from patients of all diagnosis during clinical investigation of Clomid shows a pregnancy (single and multiple) wastage or fetal loss rate of 21.4% (abortion rate of 19.0%), ectopic pregnancies, 1.18%, hydatidiform mole, 0.17%, fetus papyraceous, 0.04% and of pregnancies with one or more stillbirths, 1.01%.

-Clomid 50mg Tablets is not indicated during pregnancy.
-Although there is no evidence that Clomid 50mg Tablets has a harmful effect on the human foetus, there is evidence that Clomid 50mg Tablets has a deleterious effect on rat and rabbit foetuses when given in high doses to the pregnant animal.
-To avoid inadvertent Clomid 50mg Tablets administration during early pregnancy, appropriate tests should be utilised during each treatment cycle to detennine whether ovulation occurs.
-The patient should have a pregnancy test before the next course of Clomid 50mg Tablets therapy.
+Clomid is not indicated during pregnancy.
+Although there is no evidence that Clomid has a harmful effect on the human fetus, there is evidence that Clomid has a deleterious effect on rat and rabbit fetuses when given in high doses to the pregnant animal.
+To avoid inadvertent Clomid administration during early pregnancy, appropriate tests should be utilised during each treatment cycle to determine whether ovulation occurs.
+The patient should have a pregnancy test before the next course of Clomid therapy.

 It is not known whether Clomifene citrate is excreted in human milk.
 Clomifene may reduce lactation.

-Patients should be warned that visual symptoms may render such activities as driving a car or operating machinery more hazardous than usual, particularly under conditions of variable lighting.
-(See 'Warnings')
+Patients should be warned that visual symptoms may render such activities as driving a car or operating machinery more hazardous than usual, particularly under conditions of variable lighting (see section 4.4).